 Large Size Soviet Navy USSR Serving Dish or Platter.
 11" from handle to handle with the post-WWII Soviet Navy Insignia VMF..
 Click HERE For USSR Soviet Navy Tableware

-Medium Size Russian Navy or Soviet Union People's Navy Serving Dish.
+Medium Size Pre-WWII Russian Navy or Soviet Union People's Navy Serving Dish.
 Click HERE For USSR Soviet Union Russian Navy Tableware

 Large Modern Day Royal Canadian Navy Combined Armed Forces Double Badged Serving Platter - Note the topmark of the combined services: British Royal Crown, combined crossed swords, propeller and anchor all surrounded by maple leaves.
 Click HERE For More Royal Canadian Navy Dinnerware